Bhavish051/COMP3100Project/README.md

 * Cost
 * Size of server (in MB)

 The client proceeds to store the server and its attributes in an ArrayList so that it can begin scheduling jobs.
 Jobs are scheduled through a while loop, which only stops if the client receives _"NONE"_ from the server.
-The main method used is _sendMessage(AlltoLargest(msg, t.get(largestServer)))_.
+The main method used is _sendMessage(AllToLargest(msg, t.get(largestServer)))_.
 This sends all the jobs to the known largest server.
 The client finds the first largest server (_findLargestServer_) and sends each job found to that server (_AlltoLargest_).

 The libaries used for the project are:
 * java.net.* - Allows connections with the server